sphenlee/waterwheel/docs/internals.md

 increment message to the **Token Processor**.
 For all status updates it also updates the token and the task run entry in the database.

+### Update Processor

+The **Update Processor** listens for updates from RabbitMQ.
+These are sent from the API when a job is created or edited, or when tasks are manually activated by the UI.
+This process routes these updates to either the **Trigger Processor** or the **Token Processor** as needed.

 ## API